xxxmtixxx/MoveToDesktop/README.md

 - Maximizes the window

 **Win+Alt+N**:
-- Moves the current window back to Desktop 1 (main desktop)
+- Moves all windows on the current desktop back to Desktop 1 (main desktop)
 - Switches to Desktop 1
 - Closes the desktop you came from